 Dignity Health's approach to community health improvement aims to address significant health needs identified in the Community Health Needs Assessments that we conduct with community input, including from the local public health department.
-Our initiatives to deliver community benefit include financial assistance for those unable to afford medically necessary care, a range of prevention and health improvement programs conducted by the hospital and with community partners, and investing in efforts that address social determinants of health.
+Our initiatives to deliver community benefit include financial assistance for those unable to afford medically necessary care, a range of prevention and health improvement programs conducted by the hospital and with community partners, and investing in efforts that address social drivers of health.

-St. Joseph's Behavioral Health Center shares a commitment with others to improve the health of our community, and delivers programs and services to help achieve that goal.
-The Community Benefit 2023 Report and 2024 Plan describes much of this work.
+St. Joseph's Behavioral Health Center shares a commitment with others to improve the health of our community and promote health equity, and delivers programs and services to help achieve that goal.
+The Community Benefit 2024 Report and 2025 Plan describes much of this work.
 This report meets requirements in California (Senate Bill 697) that not-for-profit hospitals produce an annual community benefit report and plan.
-Dignity Health hospitals in Arizona and Nevada voluntarily produce these reports and plans, as well.
 We are proud of the outstanding programs, services and other community benefits our hospital delivers, and are pleased to report to our community.

-In fiscal year 2023 (FY23), St. Joseph's Behavioral Health Center provided \$1,826,294 in patient financial assistance, unreimbursed costs of Medicaid, community health improvement services and other community benefits.
-The hospital also incurred \$1,126,240 in unreimbursed costs of caring for patients covered by Medicare fee-for-service.
+In fiscal year 2024 (FY24), St. Joseph's Behavioral Health Center provided \$2,110,982 in patient financial assistance, unreimbursed costs of Medicaid, community health improvement services and other community benefits.
+The hospital did not incur unreimbursed costs of caring for patients covered by Medicare fee-for-service.

-The hospital's Community Board reviewed, approved and adopted the Community Benefit 2023 Report and 2024 Plan at its October 26, 2023 meeting.
+The hospital's Community Board reviewed, approved and adopted the Community Benefit 2024 Report and 2025 Plan at its October 31, 2024 meeting.

 Thank you for taking the time to review our report and plan.
-We welcome any questions or ideas for collaborating that you may have, by reaching out to Tammy Shaff, Director of Community Health, at Tammy Shaff@DignityHealth.org.
+We welcome any questions or ideas for collaborating that you may have, by reaching out to Tammy Shaff, Director of Community Health, at Tammy.Shaff@CommonSpirit.org.